junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Why not?"
 Cas tries to stand more straight, head high.
 He has to go back, one way or another -- he can't keep Dean waiting, he certainly can't let Dean sound like that broken for one more minute.

 *How long has he been asleep?* Cas wonders. *How long has he made Dean so sad?
 Do they manage to win the ultimate fight and get their peace and freedom?* There are still so many things he wants to know, so many words to say.
-Even if nothing else, he wants so badly to just *be* there, by his side.
+Even if nothing else, he wants so bad to just *be* there, by his side.
 In the end, it's all about just *being*, as he realized, isn't it?
-No reciprocation needed.
+But he needs to *be*.

 "Because." the cosmic entity says, tone mocking.
 "You would just keep popping in, and I have to keep popping you out.
 What am I, amusement park ticket teller?
-This is just another theme park to you annoying undead creatures?"
+This is just another theme park to you annoying undead creature?"

 Castiel thinks hard.
 "I'll be careful this time." he says solemnly.
 "Won't disturb you for another eon, I promise."